ITzTravelInTime/TINUIORegistry/README.md

 # TINUIORegistry
-A Swift library to access information from the IORegistry.
+A Swift library to access information from the IORegistry in a Swift-friendly easy-to-use way.

 ## Features and usage